Big Brother Big Sisters – In School Mentors

 Study Buddy is a program offered by Edmonton Public Schools where post secondary students from the University of Alberta, Grant MacEwan College, or Concordia College, volunteer tutoring assistance to students, individually or in small groups, with an academic focus.
 These post secondary students spend a minimum of one hour per week with students in our school.
 Our Study Buddy coordinator matches the Study Buddy with one or some of our students and provides materials, support and instruction as necessary.

-We are very please to have Mr. Mohammad Jaffer joining us to assist with our new students.
+We are very please to have Mr. Mohammad Jaffer joining us to assist with our students and families who are newcomers to Canada.

 Rainbows for Children